F5CodeGuru/asm342/module3/lab1/lab1.rst

 |

 If the request was succesful the Status will be 200 OK.
-Take a look at the response, this is show in the "Body" (response body) section
+Take a look at the response, this is shown in the "Body" (response body) section

 |